Oriental Stories: Publication history and contents

-In 1923, J.C Henneberger and J.M.
-Lansinger's Rural Publishing Corporation launched Weird Tales, as a companion to their existing magazines, College Humor, The Magazine of Fun, and Detective Tales.
-Weird Tales soon ran into financial trouble, and in late 1924 Henneberger and Lansinger split control of their stable of magazines: Henneberger incorporated Popular Fiction Co., took Weird Tales, and gave up the other titles, hiring Farnsworth Wright as editor.
-Wright liked adventure and fantasy fiction with oriental settings, and printed some in Weird Tales, by writers such as Frank Owen.
+In 1923 J. C. Henneberger and J. M. Lansinger's Rural Publishing Corporation launched Weird Tales as a companion to their existing magazines, College Humor, The Magazine of Fun, and Detective Tales.
+Weird Tales soon ran into financial trouble, and in late 1924 Henneberger and Lansinger split control of their stable of magazines: Henneberger formed a new company, Popular Fiction, took Weird Tales, and gave up the other titles to Lansinger.
+Henneberger hired Farnsworth Wright as editor; Wright liked adventure and fantasy fiction with oriental settings, and printed some in Weird Tales, by writers such as Frank Owen.
 In 1930 Henneberger and Wright decided to launch a companion magazine that specialized in oriental fiction.
+According to Henneberger's later recollection, the idea came from Weird Tales's printer, who was looking to fill unused slots in his printing schedule, but Wright later claimed that the magazine's launch was inspired by President Herbert Hoover's optimism about the economy.

-The plans were in place by June 1930, when Wright wrote to Robert E. Howard, telling him about the new magazine, and asking him to submit stories.
+The plans for the new magazine were in place by June 1930, when Wright wrote to Robert E. Howard, telling him about the new magazine, and asking him to submit stories.
 Howard complied, and his "The Voice of El-Lil", about a lost city in Mesopotamia, appeared in the first issue, along with two stories by Frank Owen, and "The Man Who Limped" by Otis Adelbert Kline, the first in a series about a dragoman (interpreter) named Hamad the Attar.
-Other contributors included E. Hoffman Price, Frank Belknap Long, August Derleth, and David H. Keller; these were all known for fantasy, but Oriental Stories also published work by writers of non-fantasy adventures, including S.B.H.
-Hurst, James W. Bennett, and Warren Hastings.
-Frank Owen followed his story in the first issue with seven more over the next three years, including "Della Wu, Chinese Courtesan", in the third issue, described by magazine historian Mike Ashley as one of his best-known tales.
+Other contributors included E. Hoffmann Price, Frank Belknap Long, August Derleth, and David H. Keller.
+These were all known for fantasy, but Oriental Stories also published work by writers of non-fantasy adventures, including S. B. H. Hurst, James W. Bennett, and Warren Hastings.
+Frank Owen followed his stories in the first issue with seven more over the next three years, including "Della Wu, Chinese Courtesan", in the third issue, described by the magazine historian Mike Ashley as one of his best-known tales.